 With the passage of the Bipartisan Infrastructure Law, the Drinking Water State Revolving Fund will be receiving approximately \$292 million of additional funding for projects, including \$179 million for lead service line replacements.
-The Kent County Water Authority is working to put together a project to obtain grant funding to remove any lead service lines in the system.
+The Kent County Water Authority submitted a project to the RI Department of Health and RI Infrastructure Bank in March of 2025 to obtain grant funding and/or financing to remove any lead and galvanized service lines in the system.